“We can never obtain peace in the outer world until we make peace with ourselves.”

 This important quality will be invaluable in times of need when you know you have to do something despite the fact that you may not want to.
 The mind is another “muscle” that needs regular exercise to stay strong and grow.
 Without proper conditioning, it will become stale and weak.

 The term Buddha literally means “enlightened one.”
 There were Buddhas before Gautama Buddha and there will be Buddhas after him.

 Everyone from all walks of life can practice the non-religious Vipassana meditation to be enlightened and become a Buddha.
 Its sole purpose is to fully liberate people who are in misery to find real peace, harmony, and happiness.

 Breaking the law of nature is the cause of misery.

-When you feel angry, the only person who suffers is yourself!
+And when you do, nature punishes you right then and there.
+For example, when you feel angry, the only person who suffers is yourself.